le717/LDR-Importer/CONTRIBUTING.md

 * The [Blender Python API style guidelines](http://www.blender.org/documentation/blender_python_api_2_69_0/info_best_practice.html), which is mainly a small extension of PEP 8.
 * Use double quotes `""` when possible.

-_Coming Soon._
+* Always trim whitespace from the end of lines, blank lines, and around operators.

 ### Separate Branches ###

-The project into is divided into two separate, distinct branches: master, unstable.
+The project into is divided into two separate, distinct branches, in addition to feature branches.

 * The **master** branch is where stable, complete, mostly bug-free code belongs.
 It is this script that will make up the next, official release.
 If someone wanted to download a prerelease version and not worry about it being broken, they would download this branch.